-- Applicants must be available for an in-person interview on campus in early January.
+- Applicants must be available for an interview.
+Exact date to be determined.

 - The grant recipient will be expected to help advise applicants for the following year’s competition, including speaking at the Fall info session in October, and to help mentor the following year’s winner by passing on tips and suggestions.